A large-scale heterogeneous 3D magnetic resonance brain imaging dataset for self-supervised learning: Methods

+FOMO45K contains 46,149 MRI scans from 11,967 MRI sessions across 9,490 subjects, aggregated from 13 publicly available datasets.
+The scans in FOMO45K correspond to a subset of those included in FOMO260K, but the two releases differ in their preprocessing.
+They are intended to serve complementary purposes: FOMO260K provides minimally preprocessed scans that preserve the original image characteristics, whereas FOMO45K provides co-registered and either skull-stripped or defaced versions of the same scans, ready for downstream tasks that require standardized, anatomically aligned inputs (see preprocessing details below).
+Table~\ref{tab:fomo45kDatasets} summarizes the source datasets, including the number of subjects, sessions, and scans; MRI sequence types; preprocessing steps applied; and licenses.
+All included datasets are publicly available under licenses compatible with CC BY-NC-SA redistribution, and the corresponding citations provide the DOI, URL, or accession identifier required to retrieve each original dataset.

-MRI preprocessing comprised three main steps: reorienting images to RAS (Right–Anterior–Superior) orientation, affine co-registration, and skull-stripping.
+MRI preprocessing for FOMO45K comprised three main steps: reorienting images to RAS orientation (as in FOMO260K), affine co-registration, and skull-stripping.
 All scans were first reoriented to RAS and affinely co-registered using the \texttt{mri\_coreg} command from FreeSurfer 7.4.1~\cite{Fischl2012}, with default parameters.
-Within each MRI session, scans were aligned to the image with the highest spatial resolution to preserve anatomical detail.
+Within each MRI session, scans were aligned to the image with the highest spatial resolution to preserve most anatomical detail.

-For diffusion-weighted imaging (DWI) scans stored in 4D format, additional steps were applied.
-If a b=0 (non-diffusion-weighted) volume was available, it was extracted and saved separately.
-For the b=1000 shell, three diffusion-weighted volumes were selected based on their gradient directions being most closely aligned with the canonical x, y, and z axes.
-Alignment was determined by computing the cosine similarity between each gradient vector (bvec) and the orthogonal unit vectors.
-The corresponding volumes were averaged to produce a single representative 3D image.
+For DWI scans in 4D format, if a b0 volume was available, it was extracted and saved separately.
+For the b1000 shell, the volumes were processed as in FOMO260K and averaged into a single representative 3D image.
+In contrast to FOMO260K, no trace ADC computation or additional b-value shell grouping was performed.

 Skull-stripping was performed using SynthSeg~\cite{Billot2023} (FreeSurfer 7.4.1), which outputs segmentation masks of brain structures.
 These masks were used to define the brain extraction region.
-Skull-stripping was only applied when the images were not already defaced or skull-stripped by the dataset provider, or when visual inspection identified residual cranial features that could compromise anonymization.
+Skull-stripping was only applied when the images were not already defaced or skull-stripped by the dataset provider.